AhmedGamal905/schoolease/README.md

 - **Student**: Log in to view lessons, exams, grades, and attendance.

 ## Testing
-Unit tests have been created using PHPUnit to ensure that modifications or new features do not interfere with the existing codebase.
+Tests have been created using PEST to ensure that modifications or new features do not interfere with the existing codebase.
 To run the tests, use:
 ```bash
 php artisan test
 ```